History and Background

 In this section, we present a brief history and background of those subjects, which comprise the basic components of Virginia waterproofing and foundation repair industry: basements, cellars, crawlspaces, drain systems, and the building materials used to build your home and foundation.
+As a basement home contractor in the Woodbridge area, we are experts in this subject matter and would like to share some information with you.
 We start with Basements, Cellars, and Crawl Spaces, and continue with a brief history of Basement Waterproofing.
 We then conclude with the most important building material – concrete.
 Concrete is the major component of your foundation and basement, and through understanding the properties and characteristics of this material, you will better understand Virginia basements, and their inherent problems.

 A basement is defined as the lowest story of a building, either partly or entirely below grade.
 The first below surface foundations, i.e. – footings, foundation and load bearing walls – were cellars or crawl spaces, traditionally designed and built a minimum of 30-36 inches (or more) below the surface of land where you have winters or cold seasons or freezing temperatures, plus soil that will support a below grade structure.
 The frost or freezing line in the Northeast U.S. for example is 3 feet or more which is why most crawl spaces have a height of 3 feet.
 The frost line in some of the Southern Provinces of Canada is 4 feet.